 Seriously, do yourself a favour and see it.
 This is one history lesson you won’t regret.

-If you are going to London and want to catch the show when it reopens at its usual home at the Arts Theatre from March (hopefully), just go here for details.
+If you are going to London and want to catch the show it’s currently on at the Lyric Theatre until 29th August.
+Just go here for details.
 SIX LONDON

 SIX is now a worldwide phenomenon selling out in the West End, on its UK Tour, at the Sydney Opera House and reigning on Broadway.
 During lockdown the SIX team performed the most amazing number from the show, all from home.
 When we say there was a cast of thousands, we really mean it.
 Three thousand if we’re being precise.